NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Outro - Emmett

-Call to action: if you're not already adhering to these guidelines, please pick one and try to follow it next time you're coaching.
+So.
+That's Kev and Emmett's list of do's and don'ts of coaching.
+If you're not already adhering to these guidelines, please pick one and try to follow it next time you're coaching.
+Really hard.
+Even if you only manage it for five minutes.

 Philosophical closer:

 Codebar has made this fantastic place.
 You have a phenomenal opportunity to have a pure learning environment.
-You'll rarely see that at work, as there'll be business pressures and deadlines, and no one seems to appreciate just how hard it is to facilitate learning.
+There are no deadlines or other pesky business pressures to get in the way.
 So make the most of it.

 Go and investigate; here are the three resources we've drawn on for this.